hsusharon/Pitch-Extraction-with-ML/README.md

 The result of the trained model is given below [image](img/5.jpg)

-Please arange all the files and folder in this matter in order to run the code.
+Please arange all the files and folder in this matter in order to run the code. \n
 --- Pitch extraction with ML
          |---